NickScherer/DataWrangling.github.io/_posts/2020-04-27-Example Project.md

 It's important to investigate and clean data because dirty data can lead to errors during exploratory analysis and machine learning.

 ## Used Tools:
-- Totorial to build a Python Data Preparation Project
+- Totorial to build a Python Data Wrangling Project and build a new website
 - Git
 - GitHub
 - Atom
 - Jupyter Notebook
+- Python Coding
 - Anaconda
 - 04-2020/ Nick Scherer.